Beyond Bad News: Environmental Wins You May Have Missed

 Climate accountability laws spread across U.S. states.

 For years, fossil fuel companies have profited while states and cities bear the costs of climate damage — flooded streets, heat-related illness, crumbling infrastructure.
-Vermont and New York are pushing back, passing "climate superfund laws" that require large fossil fuel companies to pay into funds that help states protect residents — think climate-resilient housing, restored wetlands, and air conditioners in schools.
+Vermont and New York are pushing back, passing "climate superfund laws" that require large fossil fuel companies to pay into funds that help states protect residents.
+These dollars will fund climate-resilient housing, restored wetlands, air conditioners in schools, and more.
 The laws are already under attack from Trump's Department of Justice, but legal experts argue the administration's own rollback of federal climate authority may actually undercut its case.
 Connecticut, Maine, Rhode Island, New Jersey and Illinois are considering similar bills.
 Meanwhile, New York City became the first American city to launch a congestion pricing program, charging drivers $9 to enter Manhattan's central business district during peak hours.
 In the first six months, traffic dropped 11%, accidents fell 14%, and particulate pollution — a leading risk factor for premature death — dropped 22% across the affected area.
-It's a model other cities are watching closely.

 France bans "forever chemicals”.